TNO/knowledge-engine/docs/01_concept.md

 As hinted to above, several knowledge bases that *share* knowledge provide more value than the same knowledge bases that are siloed: The whole is greater than the sum of the parts.

-Therefore, it makes sense to talk about a set of such knowledge bases that share knowledge: A *knowledge network* is a set of knowledge bases that securely exchange knowledge about a clearly defined domain.
+Therefore, it makes sense to talk about a set of such knowledge bases that share knowledge: A *knowledge network* is a set of knowledge bases that exchange knowledge about a clearly defined domain.

 ### Example: Home automation
 Imagine someone installing a smart light bulb because they want the comfort of toggling the light from their phone.